-Transmission of electric power is transfer of bulk electrical energy to substations from power generating plants.
-Substations/population centers are located near demand centers and electrical energy is further delivered through a distribution system network, distribution being the final stage in delivery of electricity to consumers.
-Electrical transmission is distinct from electrical distribution, in terms of carrying large quantities of high voltage power over large distances; thus there are differences in the equipments used for each.
+The global electric power transmission and distribution equipment market is anticipated to grow at a lucrative rate during the forecast period.
+Transmission of electric power is the transfer of bulk electrical energy to substations from power generating plants.
+Substations/population centers are located near demand centers and electrical energy is further delivered through a distribution system network, distribution being the final stage in the delivery of electricity to consumers.
+Electrical transmission is distinct from electrical distribution, in terms of carrying large quantities of high voltage power over large distances; thus there are differences in the equipment used for each.
 Cables, conductors, switches, circuits, convertors, capacitors, breakers, transformers, meters, etc., of varying capacities and characteristics; form the basic components in this process.
-Technology wise categorization includes: high temperature superconducting equipments, sulfur hexafluoride emissions reductions, variable frequency transformers, new transformer core shapes, amorphous core transformers, arc-fault circuit interrupters, HVDC and smart grid.
+Technology-wise categorization includes high-temperature superconducting equipment, sulfur hexafluoride emissions reductions, variable frequency transformers, new transformer core shapes, amorphous core transformers, arc-fault circuit interrupters, HVDC and smart grid.
 Products demanded are transformers (power, distribution, others) and switchgear and switchboard apparatus.

-A major concern to be tackled is the loss of electrical energy during transmission and distribution.
-Equipments which prevent maximum loss over longer distances need to be devised.
-The power, reliability, frequency, voltage and load factor capabilities of the system need to be designed to fulfill the customers’ needs as well as be cost effective.
-Equipments need to be blackout, brownout, fault, fluctuation and climate variation resistance evaluating the investments made in them.
+A major concern to be tackled by competitors in the electric power transmission and distribution equipment market is the loss of electrical energy during transmission and distribution.
+Equipment that prevent maximum loss over longer distances needs to be devised.
+The power, reliability, frequency, voltage, and load factor capabilities of the system need to be designed to fulfill the customers’ needs as well as be cost-effective.
+Equipment need to be blackout, brownout, fault, fluctuation, and climate variation resistance evaluating the investments made in them.
 Wireless power transmission options are also being explored for this purpose.
-Transmission and distribution equipments need to meet protective equipments guidelines, regulatory standards of respective governments and quality, material and performance standards set by the industry regulatory body.
+Transmission and distribution equipment need to meet protective equipment guidelines, regulatory standards of respective governments and quality, material, and performance standards set by the industry regulatory body.

-Manufacturers and suppliers of electrical transmission and distribution equipments have been growing in the USA, India and China with UK, Taiwan, Germany and Turkey not far behind in manufacturing.
-Mitsubishi Electric, ABB Ltd., Tebian Electric Apparatus Stock Company Limited, Osram AG, Eaton, Crompton Greaves, BHEL, Siemens AG, GE, Larsen & Toubro, Kirloskar Ltd., Acme Electric Corporation, Schneider Electric etc. are few key players of this sector.
+Manufacturers and suppliers of electrical transmission and distribution equipment have been growing in the USA, India, and China with the U.K., Taiwan, Germany, and Turkey not far behind in manufacturing.
+Mitsubishi Electric, ABB Ltd., Tebian Electric Apparatus Stock Company Limited, Osram AG, Eaton, Crompton Greaves, BHEL, Siemens AG, GE, Larsen & Toubro, Kirloskar Ltd., Acme Electric Corporation, Schneider Electric, etc. are few key players of this sector.